GCC Development Mission Statement (2021-06-01)

 environments, and to more thoroughly test and extend the features of

 Free Software Project

-- Supporting the goals of the GNU project, as defined by the FSF.
+- Supporting the goals of the GNU project.

 - Compilers are available under the terms of the GPL.

-- Other components (runtime libraries, testsuites, etc) will be
+- Other components (runtime libraries, testsuites, etc) are

 Design and Development Goals